sergioverde90/learning-projects/elk-stack-sample/README.md

 * Filebeat up & running :white_check_mark:
 * Pusblish some logs directly from Filebeat to ElasticSearch :white_check_mark:
-* Use Kibana to see the generated logs :x:
+* Added support for Logstash
-* Review the ES indexes creted in the process :x:
+* Review the ES indexes creted in the process :white_check_mark:
-* Add Logstash in the middle for log processing :x:
+* Add Logstash in the middle for log processing :white_check_mark:
-* Put a real application publishing logs and see the e2e process :x:
+* Put a real application publishing logs and see the e2e process :white_check_mark:

 ## IN A NEAR FUTURE
 * Secure communication between Filebeat and Elastic using self-signed certs :x: